vicchi/wp-biographia/readme.txt

 == Screenshots ==

+1. Settings and Options: Display Tab
-1. Settings and Options: Admin Screen Display Tab
+1. Settings and Options: Admin Tab
-1. Settings and Options: Admin Screen Exclusion Tab - Post, Page and Custom Post Type Exclusion Settings
+1. Settings and Options: Exclusions Tab - Post, Page and Custom Post Type Exclusion Settings
-1. Settings and Options: Admin Screen Exclusion Tab - Category Exclusion Settings
+1. Settings and Options: Exclusions Tab - Category Exclusion Settings
-1. Settings and Options: Admin Screen Exclusion Tab - User Suppression Settings
+1. Settings and Options: Exclusions Tab - User Suppression Settings
-1. Settings and Options: Admin Screen Style Tab
+1. Settings and Options: Style Tab
-1. Settings and Options: Admin Screen Content Tab
+1. Settings and Options: Content Tab
-1. Settings and Options: Admin Screen Content Tab, continued
+1. Settings and Options: Content Tab, continued
-1. Settings and Options: Admin Screen Defaults Tab
+1. Settings and Options: Defaults Tab
+1. Settings and Options: Colophon Tab - Colophon
+1. Settings and Options: Colophon Tab - Plugin Configuration Settings
-1. Settings and Options: Admin Screen Colophon Tab
+1. Settings and Options: Colophon Tab - User Configuration Settings
 1. Sample Biography Box; contact links shown as text
 1. Sample Biography Box; contact links shown as icons

 == Changelog ==

-The current version is 3.0.1 (2012.04.20)
+The current version is 3.1.0 (2012.05.03)

+= 3.1 =
+* Released 2012.05.03
+* Added: Support for shortcode `role` attribute to further filter display of users when the shortcode is used in *wildcard* mode.
+* Added: The *Colophon* tab in the admin settings screen now displays a dump of the plugin's setting and options without the need to extract that information from the database via MySQL or phpMyAdmin.
+* Added: New *Admin* tab in the admin settings screen.
+This allows a suitably permissioned administator to hide the Biography Box settings from a user's profile according to the user's role and to automatically suppress display of the Biography Box for newly created users according to that user's role.
+* Added: Introductory help text to each post-box in each tab in the admin settings screen.
+* Fixed: Bug where the `wp_biographia_category_exclusions` setting was not defined in the database upon plugin upgrade, causing an *undefined index* notice message when the PHP error reporting level is set to `E_NOTICE`.

 = 3.0.1 =
+* Released 2012.04.20
 * Fixed: Bug in plugin initialisation that incorrectly named the Vimeo content display option.
 * Fixed: Bug that caused a post's author not to be refreshed in the front page and archive pages.
 * Fixed: Bug that caused a post's author to be determined as the author of the enclosing page where a custom Loop is being used.

 = 3.0 =
+* Released 2012.04.11
 * Summary: A substantial rewrite of the plugin's structure with a reworked tabbed admin interface and substantial customisation options via the WordPress filter mechanism.
 * Added: Filter wp_biographia_default_settings
 * Added: Filter wp_biographia_contact_info